SSDD-2025/practica-sistemas-distribuidos-2025-grupo-11/README.md

 ## Execution Instructions

 To run the application, we must follow the same steps as in phase 1.
-The only thing that will change is that the URL we need to access is https://localhost:8443
+The only thing that will change is that the URL we need to access is https://localhost:8443.
+To log in as an administrator, you must log in with username = admin and password = admin.

 ## Application Functionality